Vietnam.vn - Nền tảng quảng bá Việt Nam

 Cases like Ms. Ngoan’s are not uncommon.
 Many parents, despite their worries, are still confused about how to effectively “untangle” their children from electronic devices, especially when the parents themselves are caught up in the technology cycle.

-However, what is more worrying is that many parents still think that it is normal for their children to watch their phones and play games during the summer, as long as they do not cause trouble.
+However, what is more worrying is that many parents still think that it is normal for their children to watch TV and play games during the summer, as long as they do not cause trouble.
 This thinking not only underestimates the negative impact of technology but also misses the opportunity to shape children's reasonable time-use habits.

 Schools and organizations should also organize more diverse and creative summer activities so that children have the opportunity to explore themselves in a healthy environment with lots of real-life interactions.